Adityasrinivas24/arrhythmia-classification-pynq/README.md

 ## Introduction
-The goal of this project is to deploy accurate, unbiased neural networks, which can be used in hospitals to detect arrhythmia at early stages, with processing on low-power, cheap and edge hardware to preserve privacy of patients.
+This project is aimed at deploying accurate, unbiased neural networks, which can be used in hospitals to detect arrhythmia at early stages, with processing on low-power, cheap and edge hardware to preserve privacy of patients.

 **Neural Net Architecture**